mokeWe/openmeters/README.md

 ## usage

 Upon launch you'll see a configuration page.
 Here you can select which applications or devices to monitor, the modules you want to display, and some global settings (window decorations, global background color, etc.).
 By default, we monitor applications.
-The `loudness` and `waveform` modules are enabled by default as well.

 ### keybinds